 Long-Term Investors@UniTo (LTI@UniTO) is pleased to announce the availability of up to

-Candidates must send their application (CV + research program, approximately 2 pages) to firstname.lastname@example.org before midnight, ECT, September 10th, 2022.
-Please enter “LTI CALL FOR FELLOWS” in the email subject.
+Candidates must send their application (CV + research program, approximately 2 pages) to firstname.lastname@example.org before midnight, ECT, June 15th, 2023.
+Please use “LTI CALL FOR FELLOWS” as the email subject.
 For any further information, please visit www.carloalberto.org/lti and/or contact email@example.com.

 - Applicants must have a publication history in top Finance/Econ academic journals.

 - Receivers of the fellowships will conduct their own research for a period of two months at UNITO/Collegio Carlo Alberto (CCA).

 - The research program should be related to one of the themes in the Strategic List below and must be included in the Application.
 A final working paper is required, a seminar at UNITO/CCA is compulsory.
 Another seminar/workshop, targeted to our sponsors, may be requested.

 - Total remuneration (for the entire period – gross and including all expenses): € 16000.

 - There are up to three positions available.

 - A joint Junior Fellowship can be assigned, if required by the Senior Applicant in his proposal (name of the proposed junior applicant can be included too).